 12 Lion Idioms & Phrases (Meaning & Examples)

 - Meaning: Someone that is in really good physical condition.

-- Use in a sentence: He is going to win, he is strong as a lion.
+- Use in a sentence: Ask George to help you.
+He is as strong as a lion.

 - Meaning: To force someone to do something dangerous or something unpleasant for one’s gain